bholebaba0135/Destiny-Defined_TARP/README.md

 ##### 3. Paper Title: Parallel Hyper-Heuristic Algorithm for Multi-Objective Route Planning in a Smart City
 The research provides a multi-objective hyper-heuristic (MOHH) framework for smart city walking route planning.
 Low-level heuristics generate new routes, and reinforcement learning selects good heuristics to speed up search.
 Using a general-purpose graphics processing unit, the reinforcement learning-based multi-objective hyper-heuristic (RL-MOHH) algorithm is improved and parallelized.
 A historical New York City safety-index map is extensively tested.

+##### 4. Paper Title: Fast and Safe Route Planning Project
+Using GPS data from multiple files with different paths, the project finds the optimum route between a source and destination.
+Pre-processing and cleansing GPS data removes noise, missing data, and undesirable data.
+The optimum route is calculated using route parameters like turns, stops, and time.
+The project comprises processing GPS file data, creating KML files, visualising charts, and using a cost function to discover the optimum path.
+Preprocessing, cost function implementation, and route attribute analysis are the steps.
+Commercial applications include identifying the optimal route for automobiles to save time, turns, and speed.

 ### References

 ##### Scholarly References